 This is the simplest and the most widely used structure for business.
 It is the least regulated type of the various business structures.
 For tax and legal purposes, the business is the owner.
 The unlimited liability factor is probably the greatest disadvantage.
 The liabilities of the business are personal to the owner, and the business ceases to exist when the owner dies.

 The limited partnership is a hybrid type of business structure.
 It contains elements of both a traditional partnership and a corporation.
 The limited partnership form of business structure may be used when some interested parties want to invest in a partnership but want only limited liability and do not wish to exercise any control over the business activities of the partnership.

 A corporation is an artificial entity created by filing Articles of Incorporation with the Secretary of State.
-This gives the corporation existence and a legal right to conduct business in the state of incorporation.
-Corporations are more complex than either a partnership or sole proprietorship and are subject to more regulation by the state.
+This gives the corporation an existence and a legal right to conduct business in the State of incorporation.
+Corporations are more complex than either a partnership or sole proprietorship and are subject to more regulation by the State.